hislopzach/disc-tracker/README.md

 # Disc Tracker

 Make your own Follow Flights!

-Requirements:
-video taken with tripod
-static video (no zoom or pan)
+This project uses OpenCV to trace the location of a disc through its flight path.

 ### Installation

-1. Clone repo
+1. Clone this repo
 2. Create virtual environment and install dependencies

 ```